Toward Compact Deep Neural Networks via Energy-Aware Pruning: Related Works

-\textbf{Pruning by decomposition.} Concurrently with our work, there is a growing interest in compressing DNNs motivated by decomposition in terms of pruning as well as fusion approach~\cite{li2020penni, Li2020CVPR, TRP2020, hrank}.
-Due to the close connection between two different compression methods, those works demonstrate that decomposition-based approach can enhance the performance for pruning in efficiently compressing the model even in the filter level. \cite{li2020penni} proposes a hardware-friendly CNN model compression framework, PENNI, which applies filter decomposition to perform a small number of basis kernel sharing and adaptive bases and coefficients with sparse constraints. \cite{Li2020CVPR} proposes a unified framework that allows to combine the pruning and the decomposition approaches simultaneously using group sparsity. \cite{TRP2020} proposed Trained Ranking Pruning (TRP) which integrates low-rank approximation and regularization into the training process.
-In order to constrain the model into low-rank space, they adopt a stochastic sub-gradient descent optimized nuclear-norm regularization which is utilized as a different purpose from our proposed method.
-Similarly to our work, \cite{hrank} proposes a high rank-based pruning method as a criterion by computing the full-rank of each feature map from SVD layer-by-layer, which leads to inconsistent rank order regardless of batch size.
+Concurrently with our work, there is a growing interest in compressing DNNs motivated by decomposition in terms of pruning as well as fusion approach~\cite{li2020penni, Li2020CVPR, TRP2020, hrank}.
+Due to the close connection between two different compression methods, those works demonstrate that the decomposition-based approach can enhance the performance for efficiently compressing the model even at the filter level. \cite{li2020penni} proposes a hardware-friendly CNN model compression framework, PENNI, which applies filter decomposition to perform a small number of basis kernel sharing and adaptive bases and coefficients with sparse constraints. \cite{Li2020CVPR} proposes a unified framework that allows combining the pruning and the decomposition approaches simultaneously using group sparsity. \cite{TRP2020} proposed Trained Ranking Pruning (TRP) which integrates low-rank approximation and regularization into the training process.
+To constrain the model into low-rank space, they adopt a stochastic sub-gradient descent optimized nuclear-norm regularization which is utilized as a different purpose from our proposed method.
+Similarly to our work, \cite{hrank} proposes a high rank-based pruning method as a criterion by computing the full rank of each feature map from SVD layer-by-layer, which leads to inconsistent rank order regardless of batch size.